 On the other hand, if you will be staying in a hostel, a capsule hotel, a transient house and other more affordable options for backpackers, your safety is not something you can disregard.
 Is the place safe and secure?
-Would you prefer a common room or exclusive dorm for ladies only?
+Would you prefer a common room or gender exclusive dorm only?
 Is it near the spots you want to visit or at least accessible to public transportation?

 In choosing your accommodation, first, scrutinize the photos on its website.
 It should show a photo of the actual room where you will be staying, the restroom and the common rooms and not just close up photos of the bed or the appliances you will be allowed to use.
 Second, utilize a map and identify how far it is to the nearest public transport.
 Most importantly, read the reviews of the guests.
 You might find something useful there that could help you decide on which one to book.

-5. Be ready with your emergency cash or globally accepted ATM card
+5. Be ready with your emergency cash

-6. Pack lite and be aware of the dress code
+6. Pack lite!
+Follow the dress code

-While touring, you will be spending most of your time outside; on the road or in various tourists’ spots.
+While touring, you will be spending most of your time outside; on the road or in various tourists spots.
 If you will be exploring alone, avoid wearing expensive things that might attract the attention of thieves and scammers who are just waiting to prey on their next vulnerable victim.
 As you are discovering a country’s history, culture, people, the streets and way of life, the fact remains that behind the colors and flashes that attracts the tourists, there is the dark side to every city.
 You can always wear your outfit of the day and look good in photos less the risk.
 Be fashionable but avoid putting yourself in a dangerous position.

 8. Choose your friends well